arangodb/docs-hugo/site/content/3.11/deploy/arangosync/_index.md

 to asynchronously replicate the entire structure and content in an ArangoDB Cluster in one place to a Cluster in another place.
 Typically it is used from one datacenter to another.
 It is possible to replicate to multiple other datacenters as well.
-<br/>It is not a solution for replicating single server instances.
+It is not a solution for replicating single server instances.

 ![ArangoDB DC2DC](../../../images/dc2dc_topology.png)